jamesloper/react-view-pager-touch/README.md

 This callback will be called once ViewPager finish navigating to selected page (when user swipes between pages).
 The `event.nativeEvent` object passed to this callback will have following fields:

 * position - index of page that has been selected
+* offset - the new page index minus the old page index (eg. 0 if the page stayed the same, 1 for flick, 2+ for multiple fast flicks)
+* item - the item that is now visible on screen

 | Type		 | Required |
 | -------- | -------- |